 What to See & Do

 San Jose is Silicon Valley.
 Period.
-Celebrate the area's history at this museum, which has plenty on offer for wee ones and oldsters who remember the days before smart phones.
+Celebrate the area's history at this museum, which has plenty to offer for wee ones and oldsters who remember the days before smartphones.
 Hands-on exhibits take visitors inside everything from genetics to microchips.

 The Winchester Mystery House

 Built by Sarah Winchester, widow of the heir to the Winchester rifle fortune, after her husband and children died, this 160-room mansion offers up more questions than answers — but you and your family will have lots of fun puzzling them out.
 Where does the disappearing staircase go?
 Why the 2-inch steps on the 7-flight switchback staircase?
 And what was going on in all those secret passageways?